 Should an accident occur, injured truckers will need their own type of relief.
 For many, this will include workers’ compensation if an accident occurred while a person was on the job.
 However, because of the temporary suspensions in place, it can be difficult to understand eligibility for benefits if the accident stems from fatigued driving and behaviors normally considered a violation of federal regulations.

-Anyone with questions regarding workers’ compensation and other types of financial relief for truckers across North Carolina would be wise to consult a personal injury attorney law to examine the legal options available.
+Anyone with questions regarding workers’ compensation and other types of financial relief for truckers across North Carolina would be wise to consult a Charlotte workers compensation attorney to examine the legal options available.